-Last year’s reduction amounted to $7.75.
-The reduction for 2019 was $9.95, which was $2.50 more than last year.
+The reduction approved last year came to $7.75.
+The reduction for 2019 is now $9.95.
 The board approved the new amount on Friday afternoon.

 The amount is higher in part because of a policy the board approved unanimously in the morning after meeting in closed session to discuss a petition brought by Steve Levine, a Madison attorney.

 Specifically, the bar voted in favor of a policy involving the calculation of a Keller dues amount that would allow members to take back expenses incurred from all direct lobbying of the Wisconsin Legislature and Congress.
 The policy was in part prompted by Levine’s proposal.

 Levine, a frequent critic of the bar and a past bar president, has proposed putting more restrictions on how the bar can spend members’ dues, which are mandatory.
 He has also proposed requiring the bar to prepare one budget for proposed expenditures of mandatory bar dues and a separate one for voluntary bar dues.